software-mansion/react-native-reanimated/README.md

   }
 }
 ```

 This API gives the possibility to use animation with original `Animated` API.
 It's also a way of running animation on some interaction without necessity or rerendering view.

+## Transitions 🆕

+Transitions is an experimental API distributed as a part of reanimated which serves the purpose of animating between two states of view hierarchy.
+It is conceptually similar to `LayoutAnimation` concept from react native but gives much better control of what and how is going to be animated.

+Transitions API consists of two main building blocks.
+First one being `Transitioning.View` which is an extension of regular react-native view, so you can use any `View` props you'd like.
+The `Transitioning.View` is a root of all the transition animations that will be happening and is used to scope the changes to its children.
+In order to have next transition animated you'd need to call `animateNextTransition()` on the `Transitioning.View` instance.

+The second main bulding block is transition definition.
+Transitioning API uses JSX syntax that allows you to define how the transition animation should perform.
+You can use all the components from `Transition` object to combine the animation you want.
+Please see the below list for the documentation of transition components.

+### Transition groups

+The below set of components can be used to group one or more transitions.
+You can also nest transition groups in order to achieve desirable effects.

+#### `<Transition.Together>`

+Transitions nested under this component will run in parallel when the animation starts.

+####`<Transition.Sequence>`

+Transitions nested under this component will run in sequence in the order at which they are listed

+### Transitions

+Transition components can be used separately or as a part of a group.
+Each transition component has the following common properties you can use to configure the animation:

+#### `durationMs`

+The time animation takes to execute in milliseconds

+#### `delayMs`

+Use this is you want the animation to start delayed (value in milliseconds)

+#### `interpolation`

+Specify the transition timing curve.
+Possible values are: `linear`, `easeIn`, `easeOut`, `easeInOut`

+#### `propagation`

+Allows for the framework to automatically delay beggining of transitions across a set of different views depending on their position.
+The possible values are `top`, `bottom`, `left` and `right`.
+When `propagation="top"` it means that the first element that will start animating is the one that is closest to the top of `Transitioning.View` container, then the other views will be delayed by the amount which depends on their distance from the top edge.

+### `<Transition.In>`

+Allows to specify how views that get mounted durion animation transition get animated.
+In addition to the above parameters you can specify the type of animation using `type` prop.
+The possible values are: `fade`, `scale`, `slide-top`, `slide-bottom`, `slide-left`, `slide-right`.

+### `<Transition.Out>`

+Allows to specify how the framework should animate views that are being removed during transition.
+In addition to the above parameters you can specify the type of animation using `type` prop.
+The possible values are: `fade`, `scale`, `slide-top`, `slide-bottom`, `slide-left`, `slide-right`.

+### `<Transition.Change>`

+Use `Transition.Change` component to specify how components' which properties get changed during transition should be animated.
+The framework currently supports animating position, bounds and transforms.

+### How to use it

+This API is still experimental and is a subject to change.
+Please refer to our [Example app](https://github.com/kmagiera/react-native-reanimated/tree/master/Example/transitions) to see how it can be used in practice in the current shape.

+---

 ## 100% declarative gesture interactions